Sistan and Baluchestan province: Religion

-The majority of the Baloch people of the Baluchestan area in the province are Sunni Muslims, belonging to Hanafi school of thought.
+The majority of the Baloch people of the Balochistan area in the province are Sunni Muslims, belonging to Hanafi school of thought.

 Population

 At the time of the 2006 National Census, the province's population was 2,349,049 in 468,025 households.
 The following census in 2011 counted 2,534,327 inhabitants living in 587,921 households.
 The 2016 census measured the population of the province as 2,775,014 in 704,888 households.

 Administrative divisions

 The population history and structural changes of Sistan and Baluchestan Province's administrative divisions over three consecutive censuses are shown in the following table.